christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 - TODO describe my reasoning for this (just reference below explanation of CALM)

 "Ideally, we would like replicated databases to provide strong consistency, i.e., to behave as if a single centralised node handles all operations.
-However, achieving this ideal usually requires synchronisation among replicas, which slows down the database and even makes it unavailable if network connections between replicas fail"
+However, achieving this ideal usually requires synchronisation among replicas, which slows down the database and even makes it unavailable if network connections between replicas fail (= network partitions)".
+This does not apply to all protocols with strong consistency: Raft, the protocol of choice of this work, allows the system to be responsive even when the network is partitioned under certain constraints [TODO raft paper].

-(The latter does not count for raft if quorum still works)

 "For this reason, modern replicated databases often eschew synchronisation completely; such databases are commonly dubbed eventually consistent [47].
 In these databases, a replica performs an operation requested by a client locally without any synchronisation with other replicas and immediately returns to the client; the effect of the operation is propagated to the other replicas only eventually.
 This may lead to anomalies—behaviours deviating from strong consistency"